mugenmelon/mugenmelon.github.io/_posts/1970-01-01-mugen-devlog-1.md

     {% include mermaid-styles.html %}
 </pre>

 The *Model* layer is reduced to a finite amount of states using a central **State Tree Component**.
-This component takes in events and binds to any relevant data from the *Model* layer to achieve central state management.
-This component sits at the heart of all gameplay & visual logic: depending on the current state it grants abilities, applies gameplay effects, plays animations and links anim class layers.
+It takes in events and binds to any relevant data from the *Model* layer to achieve central state management, thus sits at the heart of all gameplay & visual logic: depending on the current state it grants abilities, applies gameplay effects, plays animations and links anim class layers.

-This may seem very monolithic at first.
-However the **State Tree Component** consists of 2 separate StateTrees running in parallel: one responsible for <span class="blue">states</span> and the other for <span class="red">actions</span>.
+This may seem monolithic at first.
+However, the **State Tree Component** consists of 2 separate StateTrees running in parallel: one responsible for <span class="blue">states</span> and the other for <span class="red">actions</span>.
 This avoids common issues with state machines such as "state explosion" and allows layering states on top of each other without the need for complex hierarchies.
 For example, you can <span class="red">draw</span> and <span class="red">sheathe</span> your weapons *while* <span class="blue">running</span>.

 ### View Layer